arbeers1/EcoSim/README.md

 # EcoSim
-Reproduces exponential and logistical population models in a simulation of bunnies and grass: https://youtu.be/rmMEL89nD24
+Reproduces exponential and logistical population models in a simulation of bunnies: https://youtu.be/rmMEL89nD24